NumericalMax/Dashboard/README.md

 This is a minimal example of how to use a bootstrap template with pivot table.
 Data are loaded from a SQL Database.
 This enables you to evaluate data stored in your SQL Database pretty fast in an appealing way.

 ## Requirements:
+Python Libraries:
+1. Flask
+2. Pandas
-Python Libraries: Flask, Pandas and mysql.connector (differs if you want to use e.g. SQL Server)
+3. mysql.connector (differs if you want to use e.g. SQL Server)

 ## TODO:
 In the file main.py you have to adjust all parts which are signed by a TODO to your needs.